Holographic View of Mixed-State Symmetry-Protected Topological Phases in Open Quantum Systems: Introduction

 Contrary to the intuition that decoherence always diminishes topological classification, it can also give rise to new mixed-state topological phases, known as intrinsic mSPTs.
 These phases are unique to open systems and cannot be realized in thermal equilibrium, such as in the ground state of a gapped Hamiltonian.
-Recent studies have uncovered a variety of intrinsic topological phases in mixed states, revealing quantum many-body topology exclusive to open quantum systems \cite{lee2023quantum, Su_2024, sang2023mixed, sang2024stability, moharramipour2024symmetry, sang2024approximate, lessa2024strong, gu2024spontaneous, sala2024spontaneous, huang2024hydro, guo2024new}.
+Recent studies have uncovered a variety of intrinsic topological phases in mixed states, revealing quantum many-body topology exclusive to open quantum systems\footnote{In Ref. \cite{ma2024topological}, the authors emphasized that there are two equivalent definitions of intrinsic mSPT mixed states: the one is the mSPT states that cannot be purified to pure state SPT states with the same symmetry class; the other is the elements of Atiyah-Hirzebruch spectral sequence that are obstructed by the last layer of differential maps.} \cite{lee2023quantum, Su_2024, sang2023mixed, sang2024stability, moharramipour2024symmetry, sang2024approximate, lessa2024strong, gu2024spontaneous, sala2024spontaneous, huang2024hydro, guo2024new}.
 It has been proposed that intrinsic mSPTs emerge from intrinsic gapless SPT states subjected to decoherence or disorder.
 While this connection is intriguing, intrinsic gapless SPTs are typically characterized by strong interactions and quasi-long-range correlations, making them challenging to realize in quantum circuits and programmable devices.
 A simpler purification of these intrinsic mixed-state SPTs remains elusive.

 Symmetry plays a pivotal role in modern physics.
 In mixed-state density matrices, a unique feature is the distinction between strong (exact) symmetry and weak (average) symmetry.
 Strong symmetry refers to a symmetry operation that acts on one side of the density matrix and leaves it invariant (up to a global phase), namely: